List of Big Eyed Animals - 15 of the Cutest!

 9. Domestic cat

 The domestic cat (Felis silvestris catus) is one of the most popular mammals with we humans.
-Physically, they have an agile and lythe body which allows them to climb and play.
+Physically, they have an agile and lithe body which allows them to climb and play.
 They have the capability to bond with humans and develop intense and reciprocal social relationships.
 While this is the reason they have stuck around so long as companion animals, it is likely part of the initial appeal is their large and expressive eyes.

 Domestic cats have eyes which are not only cute, but they are fascinating from a physiological perspective.
 They have a membrane across the front known as the nictitating membrane (or ‘third eyelid’) which helps protect them from injury and notifies us if they are unwell.
 At the back of the eye is a reflective membrane known as the tapetum lucidum which reflects light back to the retina, making their eyesight acute even in the dark.
+This unique adaptation allows cats to be effective nocturnal hunters, able to navigate and hunt in low-light conditions.

 10. Satanic leaf-tailed gecko